joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 (*,*,*,5,5.7)
 ```

-This table shows that `CUBE` computed all aggregations for a
+Here `CUBE` computed all aggregations for a
 particular country, gender, and sport.
 But it also computed all
 aggregations for a particular country and gender (but any sport),
 country and sport (but any gender), and gender and sport (but any
 country).
 It also computed all aggregations for a particular country
 (but any gender and sport), a particular gender (but any country
 and sport), and for a particular sport (but any gender and country)
-And finally, it computes the aggregation over all people.
+And finally, it computed the aggregation over all people.

 From this table, we see that the average height of all football
 players is 5.75, the average height of all people in the US is 6.0,